nickjf/ANSURR/README.md

 # ANSURR | Accuracy of NMR Structures Using RCI and Rigidity
 [![DOI](https://zenodo.org/badge/234519929.svg)](https://zenodo.org/badge/latestdoi/234519929)

-ANSURR uses backbone chemical shifts to validate the accuracy of NMR protein structures as will be described in our paper (Nat Commun, in press).
+ANSURR uses backbone chemical shifts to validate the accuracy of NMR protein structures as described here https://www.nature.com/articles/s41467-020-20177-1.
 This repository contains the code required to install and run ANSURR on a Linux (and possibly Mac) machine.
 Please let me know if you have any issues.

 ## Installation